 HISTORY

-A walking/audio tour of Montwell Commons gives you the opportunity to explore the property and learn about its history.
+A walking/audio tour of Montwell Commons gives you the opportunity to explore the property, learn about its industrial history, and its role in the 19th and 20th centuries.

 In the 1800s the spring at Montwell Park provided water for 2 tanneries, a creamery, and a cannery.
-James Withrow operated the large tannery until 1900.
-It was razed and replaced by a 3-story feed mill with the town's first electric light plant.
+James Withrow operated a large tannery until 1900.
+It was razed and replaced by a 3-story flour mill that also housed the town's first electric light plant.
 It provided street lighting in the downtown area and the Women's College.

-In 1961 the feed mill burned to the ground, leaving only its foundation.
-A log structure was built on top of this massive limestone foundation as an artisan center to take advantage of the constant flow of traffic on US 219 and Rt.
-60 before the new interstate I-64 bypassed the town.
+In 1961 the mill burned to the ground, leaving only its foundation.
+A log structure was built on top of this massive limestone foundation.
+It was to be an artisan catering to the constant flow of traffic on US 219 and Rt.
+60 until the planned Interstate 64 bypassed the town in the 1980s.

-A few years later in 1966 Mrs. Rosalie Detch purchased and developed the property into a restaurant and bar, eventually adding two motel buildings with 54 rooms.
+A few years later in 1966 Mrs. Rosalie Detch purchased and developed the property into a restaurant and bar, eventually adding two motel buildings totaling 54 rooms.
+She also purchased the adjoining house now known as The Barracks, removed the siding to expose the original log structure, operated it as a museum for several years, and finally donated to the Historical Society.

 Early Partners

-The eroding inn had long been described as an eyesore that made the most common entryway to Lewisburg’s tourism center less inviting.
-Neighboring property owners were so intrigued by the prospect of an appealing use of the space adjacent to their historic home, they donated five acres of land to the project.
+A neighboring property owner was so intrigued by the prospect of an appealing use of the space adjacent to their historic home, they donated five acres of land to the project.

-In 2015, a local donors made a significant financial contribution toward the initial construction of the James Withrow Market Building.
-This would be the original site of The Local, a café now located in White Sulphur Springs and is now the home of Amy's Market – a restaurant, bakery, and grocer – which offers locally grown produce, regional food products, breakfast and lunch specialties, ice cream, and bakery products.
+In 2015, a local donor made a significant financial contribution toward the initial construction of the James Withrow Market Building.
+This would be the original site of The Local coffee shop and is now the home of Amy's Market – a restaurant, bakery, and grocer – which offers locally grown produce, regional food products, breakfast and lunch specialties, ice cream, and bakery products.

 Environmental Stewardship

-Because Montwell Commons is a beautiful and unique property in downtown Lewisburg, its leadership makes development decisions with consideration for the current environment and future impact.
-Here are just a few examples of this commitment to nature.
+Because Montwell Commons is a beautiful and unique property adjacent to downtown Lewisburg, its leadership makes development decisions considering the current environment and future impact on the area.
+Here are just a few examples of this commitment to he environment.

 Permeable Pavers